docker/docs/storage/bind-mounts.md

 directory into your container at `/app/`.
 Run the command from within the `source` directory.
 The `$(pwd)` sub-command expands to the current working directory on Linux or macOS hosts.
-If you're on Windows, see also Path conversions on Windows in [Volumes](../desktop/windows/troubleshoot.md#volumes)
+If you're on Windows, see also [Path conversions on Windows](../desktop/windows/troubleshoot.md#path-conversion-on-windows).

 The `--mount` and `-v` examples below produce the same result.
 You can't run them both unless you remove the `devtest` container after running the